-ENGIE may have only entered the UK domestic energy market in 2017, but they did so as the largest company to enter the UK energy market in more than 15 years, as the energy supplier currently serves more than 16 million homes worldwide.
+ENGIE may have only entered the UK domestic energy market in 2017, but it did so as the largest company to enter the UK energy market in more than 15 years, as the energy supplier currently serves more than 16 million homes worldwide.

-ENGIE are in fact a large, multinational energy company based in France, generating their own electricity and acting as the second-largest gas transporter in the EU.
+ENGIE is in fact a large, multinational energy company based in France, generating its own electricity and acting as the second-largest gas transporter in the EU.

-After supplying energy to businesses in the UK for years, at the start of 2017, they began taking on domestic energy customers in England, Scotland and Wales.
+After supplying energy to businesses in the UK for years, at the start of 2017, ENGIE began taking on domestic energy customers in England, Scotland and Wales.

-ENGIE offers both gas and electricity, and have a Newcastle-based customer service team.
+ENGIE offers both gas and electricity, and has a Newcastle-based customer service team.

 Keeping it green — and transparent

-The gas and electricity supplier have put customers at the core of their business, promising to roll fixed plan customers on to their cheapest available tariff when their fixed energy plan ends.
+The gas and electricity supplier has put customers at the core of its business, promising to roll fixed plan customers on to its cheapest available tariff when their fixed energy plan ends.

-ENGIE also offer a Tracker tariff, which allows customers more visibility of their energy costs, by having the tariff's costs move up or down in line with wholesale energy costs.
+ENGIE also offers a Tracker tariff, which allows customers more visibility of their energy costs, by having the tariff's costs move up or down in line with wholesale energy costs.

 Also part of the energy provider's core principles was a focus on renewable energy.
-ENGIE offer 100% renewable electricity across all domestic energy tariffs as standard, as well as donate £5 for every customer that goes toward green projects.
+ENGIE offers 100% renewable electricity across all domestic energy tariffs as standard.

 ENGIE: a 'new' supplier with a lot of history

-While ENGIE is a new supplier to the UK, the gas and electricity provider has roots that stretch all the way back to 1858, when the Universal Suez Canal Company was founded.
+While ENGIE is a relatively new supplier to the UK, the gas and electricity provider has roots that stretch all the way back to 1858, when the Universal Suez Canal Company was founded.
 Years of powering homes, hospitals, universities and more have made ENGIE a global leader in energy.

 Not only do they tout themselves as the 'experts' in supplying gas and electricity and are sustainable energy producers, they are the number one independent power producer in the world.